reTHINK-project/dev-service-framework/docs/datamodel/core/message/readme.md

 The `MessageBody.source` contains the original creator of the message.
 Useful e.g. to identify the real source of the response to a one-to-many message delivery ie multiple responses coming from different sources.

+The `MessageBody.auth` is used by the policy engine to set the Message was authorised (`true`) or that no policy was found by the Policy Engine to be enforced in this message (`true`).

 #### CreateMessageBody